leangjia/blender_docs/manual/modeling/modifiers/generate/solidify.rst

       To fix this, either :ref:`Apply <bpy.ops.object.transform_apply>`
       or :ref:`Clear <bpy.ops.object.*clear>` the scale.

-Offset
-   A value between (-1 to 1) to locate the solidified output inside or outside the original mesh.
-   The inside and outside is determined by the face normals.
-   Set to 0.0, the solidified output will be centered on the original mesh.
 Clamp
    A value between (0 to 2) to clamp offsets to avoid self-intersection.
    The amount is determined by the length of the shortest adjacent edge.